 Bust Half Dollars are extensively collected by date as well as by die varieties.

-CAC.
-2 Leaves.
-Well detailed with super attractive light silver-gray surfaces.
-Excellent eye appeal!
+Large 3.
+Well detailed with attractive medium silver-gray surfaces.

 Cleaning - AU Details.
 Very sharply struck with considerable mint luster and attractive light golden-tan toning over surfaces that were lightly cleaned many years ago.